AntonisFaros/Software-Engineering-in-Practice-Exercises/JavaMetrics/README.md

 ```
 java -jar JavaMetrics-0.0.1-SNAPSHOT.jar  [sourcefile] [string or regex]
 ```
-* The program will create a file name metricc.txt containing all the calculated metrics into tmp/test which will be made into the root folder.
+* The program will create a file name metrics.txt containing all the calculated metrics into tmp/test which will be made into the root folder.

 ### UML Diagram
 * [JavaMetrics](JavaMetrics.pdf)